 We endeavour to ensure that risk is managed across all of our activities.
 Our Risk Management Framework, supported by our performance management system, allows us to manage business risks in a measured way.
 It also provides a more robust approach to business planning and better informed decision making, fostering a culture where uncertainty does not slow progress or stifles innovation.
 This ensures that our commitment and resources produce positive outcomes for the people who live and work in Pendle.
 Our strategic risk register is dynamic.
-It is a key component in ensuring that significant projects and programmes are delivered and address issues such as meeting community expectations, compliance with legal obligations, resource gaps and workforce development.
+It is a key component in ensuring that significant projects and programmes are delivered and address issues such as meeting community expectations, compliance with legal obligations, resource gaps and workforce development, and response to external factors impacting on service delivery and welfare of our communities.
 Our Service Impact Assessment process will identify gaps linked to equality, cohesion, health and community safety, alongside costs and legal obligations.